tchoi8/teachingasart2018/assignments/8_Finalproposal/sam_hains.md

 or
 ## Internet Generativity
 or
-## Webscraping and Datasets as Art
+## Webscraping and the Generative Internet

 This workshop will be an introduction to the notion of the internet as a generative oracle.
 It will also function as an overview of various essential hacker tools and techniques for appropriating data from the internet.